warriorgraph/airbrake-docs/jekyll/_docs/features/custom-aggregations.md

 <img width="500px" src="/docs/assets/img/docs/features/aggregations.png" alt="Aggregations view">

-Aggregations show you all sorts of useful info accross all the occurrences of an error group.
+Aggregations show you all sorts of useful info across all the occurrences of an error group.
 If the data is present, Airbrake will automatically show you a breakdown of these segments of each error group: